Participate in the cutting-edge research being done at IUP

 exciting research has been done this summer.
 Our keynote speaker will kick off

-The Research Experience for
+The Research Experiences for

 Summer Scholars program affords IUP students a competitive edge by